By the way, one clarification in his Financial Times article, they said that the top VA honcho, Dr. Petzel, was forced out.

 Have they called you yet?

-Very interestingly, just after all this VA business broke, on the 13th, I got a call from the VA Center here in Long Beach and asked me if I wanted a primary physician.
+Very interestingly, just after all this VA business broke, on the 13th, I got a call from the VA Center here in Long Beach and asked me if I wanted a primary physician, if I still wanted a primary physician.

-They still don't have a card to prove that they have insurance, should have arrived months ago.
+They still don't have a card to prove that they have insurance.

 I have the card.

-You've got the card.
+Okay, you've got the card.

-Yes, but they found out that the doctor they wanted to use isn't in their network, so essentially doesn't exist.
+Yes, but they found out that the doctor they wanted to use isn't in their network, so he essentially doesn't exist.

-But in your case, they promise you a callback in two days and over two years away, they ask you, and still if you want one, so what are they assuming that in the two years since you originally asked for a doctor, you've seen somebody and you've gotten better?
+And still, if you want one, so what are they assuming that in the two years since you originally asked for a doctor, you've seen somebody and you've gotten better.

 Or I died.

-Or that you died, right.
+Or that you died.

 You really think they were calling to see if you died?